djinoz/jp2n/README.md

 Before you can publish notes to Nostr, you need to configure the plugin:

-1. Go to Tools > Options > jp2n Settings
+1. Go to Tools > Options > Joplin2Nostr Settings
 2. Enter your NSEC private key
    - This is your Nostr private key, which starts with "nsec1"
    - If you don't have one, you can create one using a Nostr client like [Damus](https://damus.io/), [Amethyst](https://github.com/vitorpamplona/amethyst), or [Iris](https://iris.to/)
    - **IMPORTANT**: Keep your NSEC private key secure.
 Anyone with this key can post as you on Nostr.
+   - After entering a valid NSEC, your public key (npub) will be automatically derived and displayed
+3. Choose your relay source:
-3. Enter a comma-separated list of relays
+   - **Manual Relays**: Enter a comma-separated list of relays in the Manual Relay List field
      - Example: `wss://relay.damus.io,wss://relay.nostr.info,wss://nos.lol`
      - These are the servers your note will be published to
      - You can find popular relays at [nostr.watch](https://nostr.watch/)
+   - **NIP-65 Relays**: Use default relays (currently wss://relay.damus.io and wss://nos.lol)
+     - In future versions, this will fetch your relay list from your NIP-65 metadata

 ## Usage